Niagara-on-the-Lake: Communities

 In addition to the primary town site of Niagara-on-the-Lake (the Old Town), the town also includes the settlements of Colemans, Homer, McNab, Mississauga Beach, Queenston, St. Davids, and Virgil.
+In June 2024, the museum for the town received funding from Library and Archives Canada to document oral histories about the Mennonite community in Virgil.

 Glendale is located near the junction of the Queen Elizabeth Way QEW, Highway 405, and Highway 55, and adjacent to the Welland Canal.
-It is home to the Niagara-on-the-Lake campus of Niagara College, and a large outdoor shopping mall.
+It is home to the Niagara-on-the-Lake campus of Niagara College and a large outdoor shopping mall.

-Virgil is just south-west of the Old Town of Niagara-on-the-Lake, where most of the tourism takes place.
-The community has a large Mennonite community, who settled the area in the early to mid 20th-century from Russia.
+Virgil, just southwest of the Old Town of Niagara-on-the-Lake, is the area most visited by tourists.
+The community has a large Mennonite community, who settled in the area from Russia in the early to mid-20th century.
 Virgil has a large sports park, serving as the centre of Niagara-on-the-Lake's bustling hockey, softball, lacrosse and soccer leagues, two arenas, three baseball diamonds and a skate park.
-Once a year, on the Victoria Day weekend in May, the community holds its "Virgil Stampede".
+Once a year, on the Victoria Day weekend in May, the community holds its "Virgil Stampede."
 The festival includes rides, attractions and its annual soccer start-up tournament.
 Virgil's educational institutions are St. Michael's Elementary School and Crossroads Public School, which opened in September 2011, amalgamating the now-closed Virgil and Colonel John Butler Public Schools.
 The town's only secondary school, Niagara District, was closed by the District School Board of Niagara in 2010.

 The Old Town also had an elementary school on King Street: Parliament Oak Public School.
 It was on the site of the signing of the Act Against Slavery of 1793, by the first legislative session of the parliament of Upper Canada.
 The school was closed on June 25, 2015.